Among-Suss/groov-in-c/README.md

 -p https://www.youtube.com/watch?v=h03hS1qGSLA
 ```

 These are all valid.
-To queue playlists, go to the playlist page then right click on a playlist video and click copy link.
-Or copy the url from the page that is playing the song inside the playlist.
-Queuing the playlist link directly (not the video link) does not work yet.
+Playlists can be queued.
+If a song inside a playlist is queued, the queue will start from the song's index.

 ### Bot configuration
 Bot server specific configuration can be applied by putting the configuration string in the server's welcome channel topic.
 The configuration string follows a very specific syntax.